-Water conservation
+Water

-- Water management focuses on good water accounting practices for support systematic water footprint. - 100% recycling of Effluent reverse osmosis water for utility's make up and rejected water for multiple effective evaporator (MEE). - Recovery of steam condensate water and utilisation in the boiler.
+- 100% recycling of Effluent reverse osmosis water for utility's make up and rejected water for multiple effective evaporator (MEE). - Recovery of steam condensate water and utilisation in the boiler.
 High pressure pumps have been installed for steam condensate, resulting in increase in recycling. - Applying principles of reuse, recycle and recovery for manufacturing activities wherever applicable. - Reduction of water consumption is taken as objective under environment sustainability.